dappforce/subsocial-docs/docs/sdk/getting-started/Basic.md

 ## SubsocialApi

-SubsocialApi creates a new connection to Subsocial API (includes Substrate and IPFS connections).
+SubsocialApi creates a new connection to the Subsocial API (includes Substrate and IPFS connections).

-Using this class, you can get all the data of posts, spaces and profiles from blockchain storages and ipfs with appropriate methods.
+Using this class, you can get all the data of posts, spaces and profiles from IPFS and the blockchain's storage with appropriate methods.

 ```
 SubsocialApi(props: SubsocialApiProps): SubsocialApi